andrewmarkle/andrewmarkle.com/_posts/2016-04-20-money_entry_with_virtual_attributes.md

 });
 ```

 That’s it!
 You should have a nicely formatted money entry field that saves to a Stripe-friendly database format.
+There are lots of possibilites to use virtual attributes.
+Plus it's even easier with [Rail's Attributes API](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/attributes.rb).
+[Documentation](http://edgeapi.rubyonrails.org/classes/ActiveRecord/Attributes/ClassMethods.html) is a bit sparse right now but I'm looking forward to exploring this more!

 Get in touch if you have any questions or comments!